Parthyapps/JAVA_Most_Important_Question_Answers/README.md

     Multithread Management: Multithreading in Java is a feature that allows concurrent execution of two or more threads, enabling a program to perform multiple tasks simultaneously

    - Object-Oriented Programming (OOP) in Java is a programming style that revolves around objects and their interactions.
 Here are the four main OOP concepts explained simply with examples:
+   - OBjects,Class
+   - Abstraction
+   - Encapsulation
+   - Inheritance
+   - Polymorphism

+    ✔️ Object is an instance of the class having instance variables state and methods behavior.
     ✔️ Encapsulation → Repository class hides API logic.
 Encapsulation ensures data is not directly accessed.
 Instead, the Repository class handles all API logic.
     ✔️ Inheritance → ViewModel inherits common logic from BaseViewModel.
     ✔️ Polymorphism → Retrofit interface allows multiple API functions.